Removing the stress behind the bar: how to prevent injuries

 The Perils of Shaking

 "For me, it's the shake.
-If you don't shake correctly, it ruins your back alignment,” he says, and indeed physical therapists agree “that shaking a cocktail is similar to the motion of a baseball pitch or a tennis serve.”
+If you don't shake correctly, it ruins your back alignment,” he says, and indeed physical therapists agree “that shaking a cocktail is similar to the motion of a baseball pitch or a tennis serve".

 Even the less obvious culprits in the strain game are a force to be reckoned with.
 Take stirring – even if you don’t need to shake a cocktail, you’re likely going to need to stir it.

-Willy Shine is a bar consultant who has tendonitis in his elbows and carpal tunnel in his wrists, as well as spine and heel issues – all from bartending.
 “Over the course of 10 hours, his mixing spoons will make more than 5,000 rotations during the 50 minutes he spends stirring, irritating his wrists,” says The Washington Post.

 Feeling the Strain

-So, how best to avoid the strains of bar life?
 A former bartender who is now an agility coach, Bryant Sharifi, reckons agility training will counter issues with repetitive strain behind the bar.
 “The motions involved in shaking and stirring hundreds of drinks a night heighten the risk of repetitive stress injuries, and can strengthen muscle groups while underworking others”, he told Tales of the Cocktail.

 All About the Ergo

-Take muddling for example, it looks simple enough, but there's a whole lot of wrist and elbow action going on.
+Take muddling it looks simple enough, but there's a whole lot of wrist and elbow action going on.
 Make 20 mojitos in a row and you'll start to feel it.
-The Uberbartools ProCrush has been ergonomically designed specifically with this in mind!
+The ProCrush™ has been ergonomically and specifically designed with this in mind!

 The ProGrip handle allows for better grip with the thumb, supporting the wrist and making muddling easier.
 In fact it's a design that we've now extended to our ice tools for added comfort when ice sculpting too.